Such a shame that I have to come all the way back here just to fix stuff.

 "Do you understand everything about your I.S.?
 All of the processing algorithms and whatnot that make up the software?"

 Another advanced word... then again, English wasn't her first language like it was his.
+She could speak it readily enough, but she was still cut off guard outside of the basics.
 "A-algo...rithms?
 Um, yeah, sure I do.
 Don't you?"

 "No. And I know you don't either.
 Your profile said something about a relatively low IQ... apparently that's an official fact."